DataFire/Integrations/integrations/generated/google_storage/README.md

   * contentLanguage `string`: Content-Language of the object data.
   * contentType `string`: Content-Type of the object data.
 If an object is stored without a Content-Type, it is served as application/octet-stream.
   * crc32c `string`: CRC32c checksum, as described in RFC 4960, Appendix B; encoded using base64 in big-endian byte order.
 For more information about using the CRC32c checksum, see Hashes and ETags: Best Practices.
+  * customTime `string`: A timestamp in RFC 3339 format specified by the user for an object.
   * customerEncryption `object`: Metadata of customer-supplied encryption key, if the object is encrypted by such a key.
     * encryptionAlgorithm `string`: The encryption algorithm.
     * keySha256 `string`: SHA256 hash value of the encryption key.